Content from Introducing Databases and SQL

 SELECT COUNT(*) FROM surveys;

 This is because, by default, SQL only returns records where the joining value is present in the joined columns of both tables (i.e. it takes the intersection of the two join columns).
 This joining behaviour is known as an INNER JOIN.
-In fact the JOIN keyword is simply shorthand for INNER JOIN and the two terms can be used interchangeably as they will produce the same result.
+In fact the JOIN keyword is shorthand for INNER JOIN and the two terms can be used interchangeably as they will produce the same result.

 We can also tell the computer that we wish to keep all the records in the first table by using a LEFT OUTER JOIN clause, or LEFT JOIN for short.
 The difference between the two JOINs can be visualized like so: